 Thankfully it stopped raining late on Friday and I was even rewarded with a lovely sunset.

 After collecting Ewelina from the station we cooked a meal before calling it a night.

 On Saturday we decided to follow the coast west.
 We had already visited some of the sights to the east on a previous trip.
 Our first stop was at Beachy Head, a famous suicide spot which explained all the Samaritans signs we saw.
 From here we passed close to Belle Tout lighthouse before parking at Birling Gap for views of the famous Seven Sisters white chalk cliffs.
 Feeling slightly weary we decided to return to Normans Bay Camping and Caravanning Club Site for an afternoon nap before I prepared dinner.
 The remainder of the day was spent editing the video which appears below.
 Video is something both Ewelina and I have recently become interested in.
 Hopefully you will begin to see more videos in future.

-On Sunday we left Normans Bay Camping and Caravanning Club Site before noon and headed to Brighton.
+On Sunday we left Normans Bay caravan park before noon and headed to Brighton.
 The weather was bright and sunny though it was still quite windy and chilly.
 It had been a largely relaxing weekend and neither of us were that keen to get back to London!
 If you are looking for cam

 Below is a short video of our stay at Normans Bay Camping and Caravanning Club Site.
 Hope you enjoy it.